Nature’s Variety Instinct freeze-dried raw dog food receives the Advisor’s second-highest tier rating of 4 stars.

-The Nature’s Variety Instinct Freeze-Dried Raw product line includes three recipes, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Nature’s Variety Instinct product line lists three freeze-dried raw dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.

 The following is a list of recipes available at the time of this review.